 Official Marietta College Athletics Logo

 In November 2002, Marietta College introduced a new system of athletic visual identity marks (shown above).
-All athletic logos are reserved for the use of the Marietta College Department of Athletics, which has its own graphic standards to direct these logos’ specific use.
+All athletic logos are reserved for the use of the Marietta College Department of Athletics, which has its own graphics standards to direct these logos’ specific use.

 You can find the standards for these marks located below, or on page 66 of the printed version.